bobholt/coding-standards/src/documents/pages/javascript.html.md

     i = 0; // Set i to zero.

 Generally use line comments.
 Save block comments for formal documentation and for commenting out large blocks of quote.
 Large commented-out blocks of quote should be removed when no longer needed.
-They only serve to confuse later developers as to whether their functionality was permanently removed or planned to be implemented in the future.
+They only serve to confuse later developers about whether the functionality was permanently removed or planned to be implemented in the future.

 Single line comments should always be on their own line and be above the line they reference.
 Additionally there should be an extra endline above it.
 For example: